Red Peppers: Revivals and adaptations

 Red Peppers has been revived as part of complete, or near-complete cycles of Tonight at 8.30 by the Antaeus Company in Los Angeles in 2007, the Shaw Festival, Canada, in 2009, and the Jermyn Street Theatre, London in 2018.

 Other revivals of Red Peppers, together with other plays from the cycle, have included a 1947–1948 American tour with Lawrence and Graham Payn, and London productions starring Millicent Martin and Gary Bond (1970) and John Standing and Estelle Kohler (1981).

 For the cinema Anthony Pelissier, who had appeared in the original stage production of Tonight at 8.30, directed Meet Me Tonight, (released in the US as Tonight at 8:30) for which Coward wrote the screenplay adapting Red Peppers and two other plays from the cycle.
 Ted Ray and Kay Walsh played the Peppers.

 There were television productions in 1937 (BBC, with Richard Murdoch and Marjorie Sandford); 1938 (BBC, with Richard Haydn and Patricia Hayes); 1948 (BBC, with Graham Payn and Patricia Burke); 1951 (CBS, with Rex Harrison and Beatrice Lillie); 1954 (NBC, with Martyn Green and Ginger Rogers); 1958 (BBC, with Charlie Chester and Eleanor Summerfield); 1960 (CBS, with Art Carney and Elaine Stritch); 1969 (BBC, with Bruce Forsyth and Dora Bryan) and 1991 (BBC, as part of a cycle of Tonight at 8.30, with Anthony Newley and Joan Collins).

 In January 1936 Coward and Lawrence recorded a version of the play for His Master's Voice, including both the songs in full, and edited dialogue in between.
 The Phoenix Theatre Orchestra was conducted by Clifford Greenwood.
 The recording has been reissued on LP, CD and online.
+Coward and Lawrence also performed an audio version for American radio, minus the final song, on the 3 December 1936 edition of Rudy Vallee's Royal Gelatin Hour, a recording of which still survives.